The Indian Pulsar Timing Array Data Release 2: II. Customised Single-Pulsar Noise Analysis and Noise Budget: Introduction

 In an earlier study, \citet{Chen2021, Arzoumanian2020, Goncharov2021, Antoniadis2022} reported the presence of a Common Red Noise (CRN) process in multiple PTA datasets.
-However, this signal could not be characterised as a GWB due to the absence of statistically significant spatial correlations, even though the process showed temporal correlations, necessary for a common red process.
-More recently, the NANOGrav, PPTA and EPTA+InPTA analyses indicated the presence of a spatially correlated GWB signal \citep{NG15yrGWB, PPTADR3GWB, EPTA+InPTA-III}, apart from a high significance detection of CRN, bringing the field of ultra-low frequency GW astronomy into the limelight.
+However, this signal could not be characterized as a GWB due to the absence of statistically significant spatial correlations, even though the process showed temporal correlations, necessary for a common red process.
+More recently, the NANOGrav, PPTA, CPTA, MPTA and EPTA+InPTA analyses have indicated the presence of a spatially correlated GWB-like signal \citep{NG15yrGWB, PPTADR3GWB, MPTAGW,CPTAGW,EPTA+InPTA-III}, thus ushering the era of ultra-low frequency GW astronomy.
 However, accurate noise modeling is critical to bring out these spatial correlations and estimate the parameters of the spectral signature of the GWB.

-The present study focuses on the customised Single-Pulsar Noise Analysis (SPNA) of 27 MSPs from the InPTA Data Release 2 \citep{Rana2025}, building up on the work presented in \citep{Srivastava2023}, employing the methods of Bayesian inference to detect and quantify the various noise processes underlying PTA datasets.
+The present study focuses on the customised Single-Pulsar Noise Analysis (SPNA) of 27 MSPs from the InPTA Data Release 2~\citep{Rana2025}, building up on the work presented in~\citet{Srivastava2023}, employing the methods of Bayesian inference to detect and quantify the various noise processes underlying PTA datasets.
 The InPTA dataset has the niche characteristic of simultaneous dual-band observations, which gives it a unique standpoint amongst global PTAs for precise modeling of chromatic processes.
 The rest of the paper is structured as follows.
 In Section \ref{sec:Dataset}, we give a brief description of the InPTA-DR2 observing strategy, timing analysis and data products.
-In Section \ref{sec:NoiseModeling}, we discuss the noise processes and their modeling in detail, where in Section \ref{subsec:NoiseProcesses} we give the theoretical background of noise models and in Section \ref{subsec:Bayesian} we discuss the analysis methodology adopted in the present work.
+In Section \ref{sec:NoiseModeling}, we discuss the noise processes and their modeling in detail, whereas in Section~\ref{subsec:NoiseProcesses} we give the theoretical background of noise models and in Section \ref{subsec:Bayesian} we discuss the analysis methodology adopted in the present work.
 We present the results in Sections \ref{sec:Results} and \ref{sec:SWcut-analysis}, followed by a discussion in Section \ref{sec:Discussion}.
 We conclude with a brief summary in Section \ref{sec:Summary} and outline the future prospects related to this work in Section \ref{sec:Future-Work}.